ast-hugger/fabulae/romulus-en.md

 “And I will follow you,” I said, placing my trust in Crispus.

 “Very well,” Crispus replied, “together we will bring the truth into the light.”

+## Chapter IV: The Old Soldier and the Storm

+As Crispus left the house of Valerius, he directed his thoughts toward other matters.
+Walking in the Campus Martius, he scanned the area, hoping to find other witnesses.
+He noticed an old soldier sitting under the trees where soldiers had once gathered, his hair gray and his body showing the signs of many battles.

+“Greetings, soldier,” Crispus said, approaching him.
+“I heard about the storm that recently occurred in this place.
+Will you tell me what you saw?”

+The soldier, his eyes filled with memory, murmured, “Indeed, young man.
+This storm was terrible.
+I did not see everything, but I heard the sounds of battle and cries as dark clouds gathered above us.”

+Crispus, gathering his thoughts, replied, “Did you hear battles?
+What do you think happened?”

+“Surely,” the soldier responded.
+“From my experience in battles, when the wind stirs violently and the thunder resounds in the garden, fights often break out.
+I would rather believe that this was the case than a natural event.
+Something violent occurred here.”

+“But what did you see?”
+Crispus interjected, trying to learn more.

+“Not much,” the soldier admitted.
+“But I saw flashes of lightning, and everything was greatly disturbed.
+The people were fleeing in chaos, and I lay alone, seeking refuge.
+I could see the lightning, and when one struck, I heard a horrible noise.
+Whatever happened could not be without conflict.”

+“The storm was indeed terrible,” Crispus said, contemplating.
+“But did you never see men fighting?”

+“Not directly,” the soldier replied, “but amidst the turmoil, there were sounds and shouts of battle.
+I, an old man, do not err; something happened in the darkness.”

+Crispus, reflecting on his words, turned to me.
+“Flavius, what the soldier says is not without truth.
+The storm seems more about battle and conflict than about nature itself.”

+“Indeed,” I said.
+“But what can you, Crispus, gather from these things?”

+“There are many signs that have not been heard, and the soldier has only revealed this suspicion.
+The storm is not only natural; something greater is hidden here.
+We must continue to inquire,” Crispus replied, and soon thought of the purple cloth he had found in the Campus Martius.

+“Remember,” he said, “that purple garment we discovered near the site of the ascension.
+That garment is not simple; perhaps it is a clue to the truth.”

+The soldier, leaning in, asked, “What garment?
+Could it be a sign?
+It is certain that something lies hidden in the darkness.”

+Crispus, resolute, replied, “Yes, if this garment relates to this matter, we must investigate what it might signify.
+I will not cease until the truth is revealed.”

+“Beware, young man,” the soldier warned.
+“The storm often conceals the truth, and dangers lurk in the shadows.
+Be cautious.”

+Crispus, connecting his thoughts to the garment, responded, “Let us proceed to the purple cloth, and perhaps the truth will reveal itself.”